Government Consumption in France

-According to a preliminary reading, GDP growth edged down to 0.1% on a seasonally adjusted quarter-on-quarter basis in the final quarter of last year, from 0.2% in the third quarter.
-Q4’s reading marked the worst result since Q1 2022.
+According to a preliminary reading, GDP expanded by 0.2% on a seasonally adjusted quarter-on-quarter basis in the first quarter, above the zero growth seen in the fourth quarter of last year.
+Q1’s reading marked the best result since Q2 2022.

 On the outlook, Charlotte de Montpellier, senior economist at ING, highlighted that:

 “The outlook for the rest of the year remains bleak.
 All in all, the growth of the French GDP in the first quarter comes almost exclusively from supply chain normalisation, which allowed a strong growth of exports.
 On the other hand, domestic demand is in decline.
 This does not bode well for the coming quarters.”